 The 3 Peninsulas offer some of the best riding in the whole country, with famous routes including Ring of Kerry, Conor Pass and The Healey Pass – memories in the making.

-Each evening relax in the splendor of the luxurious 4 star hotel, The Brehon.
+Each evening relax in the splendour of the luxurious 4 star hotel, The Brehon.

 - Complimentary pick-up from Kerry Airport or Killarney Train Station